-FARMER WAITS - Confident that the harvest will come, a farmer patiently waits for the crop to ripen.
+farmer waits - Confident that the harvest will come, a farmer patiently waits for the crop to ripen.
 Similarly, confidence in Christ's return leads to patience.
 (TLSB)

-YIELD IT VALUABLE CROP - timion - This term is associated with the atonement.
+precious fruit - timion - This term is associated with the atonement.
 (Scaer)

-autumn and spring rains.
+early and the late rains.
 In Israel the autumn rain comes in October and November soon after the grain is sown, and the spring rain comes in March and April just prior to harvest (Dt 11:14; Jer 5:24; Hos 6:3; Joel 2:24).
 (CSB)